sonic-net/SONiC/doc/fwutil/fwutil.md

 ##### 2.2.2.4.3.1 Platform Component Firmware Update Utility Interface Requirement

-The Utility should support the minimum requirements to perform the fwutil auto-update interface.
+The Utility should support the minimum requirements to perform the fwutil's automatic update interface.
 The minimum requirement is that the component api's get_frimware_version, get_firmware_update_notification(), and auto_update_firmware() needs to be supported by the utility.
 Here are the interface requirements to support them.
 1. {utility} -s(--status) : able to retrieve the current firmware version: